-Hawaii’s public education institutions have existing and ongoing responsibilities towards civil rights compliance as (sub)recipients of direct and indirect moneys and support from the US DOE.
+Hawaii’s public education institutions have existing and ongoing responsibilities towards civil rights compliance as (sub)recipients of direct and indirect monies and support from the U.S. D.O.E..
 These general responsibilities require compliance with federal statutes and regulations that include Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, the Boy Scouts of America Equal Access Act of 2001, and Title II of the Americans with Disabilities Act of 1990 (ADA).
-Additionally and specific to career and technical education, Appendix A to Title VI provides Guidelines for Vocational Education Programs.
-Other institutional responsibilities and requirements are also elaborated through “Dear Colleague Letters” and other guidance documents from the US Department of Justice and US DOE’s Office for Civil Rights (OCR)
+Additionally and specific to Career and Technical Education, Appendix A to Title VI provides Guidelines for Vocational Education Programs.
+Other institutional responsibilities and requirements are also elaborated through “Dear Colleague Letters” and other guidance documents from the U.S. Department of Justice and U.S. D.O.E.’s Office for Civil Rights (OCR)

-Under the OCR, state career and technical education agencies are required to conduct certain civil rights compliance activities to eliminate discrimination in their sub-recipient schools and colleges and comply with federal civil rights regulations, including those Guidelines.
-To meet its requirements, Hawaii’s State CTE Center annually selects two public high schools and one community college.
+Under the OCR, state Career and Technical Education (CTE) agencies are required to conduct certain civil rights compliance activities to eliminate discrimination in their sub-recipient schools and colleges and comply with federal civil rights regulations, including those Guidelines.
+To meet its requirements, Hawaii’s State CTE Office annually selects two public high schools and one community college.
 Selection is primarily based upon analysis of student enrollment data (by ethnicity, gender, disability, and English proficiency) in CTE programs compared to the entire school/college.
 The methods of review include examination of documents and procedures, interviews with personnel, and accessibility assessment of the institution’s physical facilities and online/digital media.

-- September – Hawaii State CTE Center selects secondary (2) and postsecondary (1) subrecipients for on-site civil rights review.
+- September – Hawaii State CTE Office selects secondary (2) and postsecondary (1) subrecipients for on-site civil rights review.

 - September to October – Entrance meetings are held with selected subrecipients to provide more detailed information regarding the on-site review process.

-- Within 60 calendar days of the conclusion of the review – The Hawaii State CTE Center issues a Letter of Findings.
+- Within 60 calendar days of the conclusion of the review – The Hawaii State CTE Office issues a Letter of Findings.

-- Within 90 calendar days of the issuance of Letter of Findings – The Hawaii State CTE Center negotiates a Corrective Action Plan that is finalized and serves as binding agreement towards remediation.
+- Within 90 calendar days of the issuance of Letter of Findings – The Hawaii State CTE Office negotiates a Corrective Action Plan that is finalized and serves as binding agreement towards remediation.

-- Within timeframe negotiated in Corrective Action Plan – The Hawaii State CTE Center monitors the subrecipient’s implementation of the Corrective Action Plan.
+- Within the timeframe negotiated in Corrective Action Plan – The Hawaii State CTE Office monitors the sub recipient’s implementation of the Corrective Action Plan.
 Negotiated timeframes are typically between a month to two years; extensions are granted on a case-by-case basis as circumstances warrant.